openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getMedia(resId: number, callback: AsyncCallback&lt;Uint8Array&gt;): void

-Obtains the content of the media file corresponding to the specified resource ID.
+Obtains the media file content corresponding to the specified resource ID.
 This API uses an asynchronous callback to return the result.

 This API is deprecated since API version 9.
 You are advised to use [getMediaContent](#getmediacontent9) instead.